 Patients who were being treated by specialists for functional dyspepsia and who underwent a gastric barostat study and a gastric emptying breath test were recruited for assessment of JHS.

-- A total of 62 functional dyspepsia patients (68% women, average age 44 and with a body mass index considered in the range of “health weight”) participated in the study.
+- A total of 62 functional dyspepsia patients (68% women, average age 44, and with a body mass index considered in the range of “healthy weight”) participated in the study.

 - Joint hypermobility syndrome (JHS) was diagnosed in 55% of functional dyspepsia patients.

 Of note in this research is this connection to other conditions which may muddy the diagnosis and confuse doctors.